 Fungi of Great Britain

-Image at right: The nail fungus Poronia punctata, of conservation concern in the UK, growing on horse dung, Anglesey. © Paul Cannon
+Left: The lichen Placopsis lambii, growing with other species on slate, Carmarthenshire, Wales.
+(Photo: Paul Cannon) Right: The nail fungus Poronia punctata, of conservation concern in the UK, growing on horse dung, Anglesey.

 The fungi of Great Britain and Ireland are probably better known than of any other part of the world.
 Even so the vast majority of species (especially microscopic taxa) are poorly known and hard to identify, primarily because comprehensive and reliable diagnostic text and illustrations either do not exist, or are inaccessible to all except specialists.
 This is a serious block to progress in knowledge of their distribution and conservation needs, substantially reducing the opportunities for citizen scientists to fill these knowledge gaps.